MatthewSabia1/SubPirate/memory-bank/activeContext.md

 - Using specific test price IDs for consistent checkout flow
 - Maintaining separate environment variables for test and production
 - Enhancing webhook handlers to properly process test events
+- Using a component-based approach for CORS handling rather than a proxy server
+- Implementing graceful fallbacks for failed image loads
+- Using generated avatars when no image is available
+- Using consistent error handling patterns across the application
+- Focusing on user experience by making image loading resilient

 ## Next Steps
 1. Monitor error rates after deployment